- videocam Live Webinar with Live Q&A

 Introduction

-This CLE webinar will provide a comprehensive overview of the FDA's increased focus on promoting greater transparency and efficiency in the development of cellular and gene therapy products (CGTs) and personalized, bespoke therapies for rare diseases.
+This CLE webinar will provide an overview of FDA's recent efforts to promote greater transparency and efficiency in the development of cellular and gene therapy products (CGTs) and personalized, bespoke therapies for rare diseases.
 The panel will examine a trio of recently released FDA draft guidance documents highlighting expedited programs for regenerative medicine therapies, innovative designs for clinical trials of CGTs in small populations, and postapproval methods for capturing safety and efficacy data for CGTs.
-The panel will discuss the new "plausible mechanism" pathway outlined in the New England Journal of Medicine (NEJM) and consider how it aligns with the principles reflected in the draft guidances.
-The panel will also address remaining questions that may present compliance challenges and how this may impact CGT and drug development.
+The panel will also discuss the new "plausible mechanism" pathway outlined in the New England Journal of Medicine (NEJM) and consider how it aligns with the principles reflected in the draft guidances.
+The panel will conclude with a discussion about continuing uncertainties created by recent FDA guidance and actions and potential impacts for developers of CGTs and other rare disease therapies.

 Description